Americans waste an estimated 150 billion pounds of food a year. A lot of it comes from supermarkets and other retailers.

 NPR decided to see how the system is working so far, by following some of the food — from the store shelf to a recipient's home.
 We chose an ear of corn and some yellow squash.

 The corn was cooked and eaten by Steven White at the Salvation Army in Johnson City, Tenn.
-He not only cooks there, but he also lives at the shelter.
-Both he and his wife lost their jobs — then their home.
+He not only cooks there but also lives at the shelter.
+Both he and his wife lost their jobs, then their home.

 The squash was used by Cindy Tipton, a retired nurse who lives in nearby Jonesborough.
-She put it in a vegetable casserole that she made in her trailer home oven.
+She put it in a vegetable casserole.
 Tipton is on a fixed income.
 She says the local food pantry helps her to make ends meet.

 White and Tipton are among tens of millions of Americans who need help getting enough to eat.
 But just how do they get it?